Clivey1234/ComfyUI_FBX_Import/README.md

 # FBX Animation Import for Video
-Convert FBX animations into Controlnet Openpose images
+Convert FBX animations into Controlnet Openpose
 ---

 **Edit:** uploaded Depth and Canny nodes, but these were early experiments and as no where neat as advanced as the Openpose, they are just there for education purposes